 TLD registries are encouraged to apply additional constraints on new registrations that minimize Whole-Script Confusables as determined by Unicode Technical Standard #39: Unicode Security Mechanisms http://unicode.org/reports/tr39/tr39-1.html#Whole_Script_Confusables.
 Corresponding policy and its sources must be clearly documented in the registry’s public website

+Publishing of IDN Registration Policy by the TLD Regisry

 TLD Registries should publish any such updated policies or guidance related to registration of IDNs at at publically accessible location on the TLD Registry’s website.
+In addition to general policies or guidance on IDN registrations, these should include the following:

+A timeline, if applicable, related to resolution of transitional matters

+IDN Variant Label allocation rules

+IDN Variant Label automatic activation rules (if any)

 Terminology